cool buildings (very tall)

 loosies

-You can use these pictures, I probably won't oppose, but let me know through the e-mail on the About section if you do.
+You can use these pictures for non-commercial purposes, I probably won't oppose, but give proper credits and let me know through the e-mail on the About section if you do.